alessandroMazza1989/KPwikiJsTest/integration/tibco/tci/messaging.md

 >![inkedtcmeftlgeneral_li.jpg](/inkedtcmeftlgeneral_li.jpg)

 >![tcmeftlcreateresource.png](/tcmeftlcreateresource.png)

+> The eFTL Connector shared resource describes the connection parameters for establishing TIBCO Cloud Messaging connection, and so you must have an active TCM subscription before you create a connection.
+{.is-info}

 To properly configure the eFTL Connection Resource, provide the **Connection URL** and the **Authentication Key** obtained from the YAML file *tcm-config.yaml* (see Authentication Key Section for more details).
 Then proceed to test the connection.
 If everything went well, the message "Connection successful" will appear.

 >![tcmeftlconnector.png](/tcmeftlconnector.png)